dudzinski/dudzinski-clinic/README.md

 or if you use docker you can just run it as container using command line:
 <code>./run.sh</code>

+There is option to consume rest api via [Swagger](http://localhost:8080/clinic/swagger-ui.html#/).
-In the both options the rest api is available in the path http://localhost:8080/clinic/ e.g. if you want to add patient just invoke http post method with body:
+If you prefer other http consumers like Postman you need just to know root path: http://localhost:8080/clinic/ e.g. if you want to add patient just invoke http post method with body:
 <code>
 {
 	"name": "Piotr",